Undergraduate

 What is short-term internship?

 Students may not take any academic courses during their internship work term without special permission.
 Most students seek summer internship work terms so that they may continue with full-time studies in Fall and Winter terms.
-If you are interested in a Fall or Winter internship, please review further detail in the FAQs section.
+If you are interested in a Fall or Winter internship, please review further details in the FAQs section.

 Who can participate?